 Pat & Paul Orsak

-Pat and Paul Orsak are the faces behind the Orsak Family Farm in Binscarth, Manitoba.
-I met them for the first time in Ottawa at a conference a couple of years ago.
+Pat and Paul Orsak and the Orsak family live and run their farm in Binscarth, Manitoba.
+I met Paul and Pat for the first time in Ottawa at a conference a couple of years ago.
 Then when I went to the #CanolaConnect harvest camp in September 2019 they invited us into their home.
 That meal, under the Manitoba sky, beside their home and their apple orchard, was memorable in more ways than I can count.
 You can read about my visit here.

 I am honoured to share a peek into their life as farmers on Maple and Marigold.
 The photos are courtesy @CanolaEatWell.